-The shamrock has since become a symbol of Ireland and is used year-round on flags and logos to indicate a link to the country.
+The shamrock has since become a common symbol of Ireland and is used year-round on flags and logos to indicate a link to the country.

+Every year, Ireland's Taoiseach will present the President of the United States with a bowl of shamrocks at the White House on St Patrick's day.
 The custom first began in 1952 when Irish Ambassador John Hearne brought the plant to President Harry Truman as a gift.

 The world goes green

-Traditionally, parades take place across both the country and the world with the biggest parade taking place in New York City - a parade that often features around 150,000 participants and attracts more than 2 million spectators.
+Traditionally, parades take place across both the country and the world with the biggest parade taking place in New York City - a parade that often features around 150,000 participants and attracts more than two million spectators.

 Outside of Ireland, the day is also a public holiday on the Caribbean island of Montserrat known as the Emerald Isle of the Caribbean which usually hosts a week-long celebration.